patricksimpson/posts/2020/command-line-tips-and-tricks.md

 This is a fantasic idea: https://tldr.sh/

 For a person that got the whole "RTFM" thing in the past... this makes life a whole lot easier.

+### The Book of Seceret Knowledge

+I remember stumbling upon this cache of information.
+I really think this is a great resource for learning new tricks.

+There's a lot of command line tips in here ([one liners](https://github.com/trimstray/the-book-of-secret-knowledge#one-liners-toc) and [shell-functions](https://github.com/trimstray/the-book-of-secret-knowledge#shell-functions-toc)) , but I might as well just share the entire thing.
+Here is a link to the [Book of Seceret Knowledge](https://github.com/trimstray/the-book-of-secret-knowledge)

+Enjoy!